Priority On Cell Networks

 5QI Values

-5QI, an instrument similar but not exactly equivalent to QCI, is used for 5G networks.
+5QI, a mechanism similar but not exactly equivalent to QCI, is used with 5G networks.

 At the moment, 5QI values we've observed match the QCI values observed for the same service.
 That may not always remain true.
-While the rest of this page generally refers to QCI values, Broadband Map tracks both metrics and is on the lookout for services with discrepancies between the two values.
+While the rest of this page generally refers to QCI values, Broadband Map monitors for discrepancies between the two values.

 Prioritization By Network

-After digging through legal disclosures, reading standards documentation, and running QCI tests on a bunch of plans, I have a model of how prioritization works on each major network.
-Those models and the findings of QCI/5QI tests are shared below.
-Huge thanks to Reddit user Ethrem for working with Broadband Map to keeping the testing up to date.
+Taken together, legal disclosures, standards docs, and QCI tests provide outlines of how prioritization works on each major network.
+Those outlines, along with QCI/5QI test results, are shared below.
+Huge thanks to Reddit user Ethrem for working with Broadband Map to keep the testing up to date.

 Icons